terminalnode/scripts/general/README.md

 * `track_renamer.py` is a tool for batch renaming music files.
 It will probably be replaced by batchrename in the near future.

-## Unfinished / WIP
-Scripts that are or were works in progress.

-* `batchrename` (ruby) is tool for batch renaming files using regexps and naming patterns.